kobotoolbox/kpi/kpi/docs/api/v2/asset_attachments/bulk.md

 * Where: "number_of_attachment" is the number of items that was deleted

 ### !!
-Due to limitations with DRF-Spectacular current version not fully supporting AOS 3.1, DELETE actions do not support showing a request body OR a response body.
-This is due to the 'vague' nature of the action which generally does *not* recommend the use of a payload.
-To still document this endpoint, example for the payload and response will be included but it will not be possible to test this endpoint.
-The HTTP code and the errors example are, for their part, factual and can be considered when working with the endpoint. !!
+Due to current DRF-Spectacular limitations with AOS 3.1, DELETE operations do not display request or response bodies in this documentation (as payloads are not typically recommended for DELETE).
+This means direct testing is unavailable.
+However, example payloads and responses are provided for reference, and HTTP codes/error messages are accurate.  !!